ncastanedaa/ACREL_AW210/README.md

-# ACREL_AW210
+# ACREL_ADW210
-Reads the ACREL ADW210 Device using Modbus protocol in python.
+Reads the energy meter ACREL ADW210 Device using Modbus protocol in python.